 POST /v3/assets/direct-uploadswithfilename,content_type, and exactsize_bytes→ returnsasset_id, a presignedupload_url, andupload_headers.PUTthe raw file bytes toupload_url, sendingupload_headersverbatim, before the URL expires (expires_in_seconds).POST /v3/assets/{asset_id}/completeto finalize.
 Idempotent.
 Theasset_idis not usable until this step succeeds.

 max_bytes in the initialize response.
 See Upload Assets for full examples in Python and Node.js.
+To upload up to 100 files in one call, use the batch variant of this flow.

 Using Assets